FaceTime Like A Pro (eBook)

 Wait for a few seconds, and voila, you’ll have successfully refreshed your cellular networks.

-2. Enable MMS and group Messaging on iPhone
+2. Check MMS and Group Messaging Settings on iPhone

-Another reason you may not be getting texts from your Android mobile is if the number has been blocklisted on your device.
+Another reason you may not be receiving texts on your Android device is that the number has been blocked on your device.
 You might have blocked your friends or family members due to an old feud and then forgotten about it.
-Follow the instructions illustrated in our article on how to find and unblock contacts on your iPhone.
+To unblock numbers, go to SettingsPhone app → Blocked Contacts.
+Here, you can see the numbers that you have blocked.

-One of the most common causes for your iPhone not receiving Android messages is that your messaging inbox is entirely full.
-As a result, this might be the source of the problem that is stopping you from receiving communications, particularly MMS messages, from your Android buddies.
-Go ahead, and refer to our article to remove some outdated, useless text from your iPhone.
+One of the most common reasons your iPhone isn’t receiving Android messages is that your messaging inbox is full.
+As a result, this may be preventing you from receiving communications, particularly MMS messages, from your Android contacts.
+Please refer to our article to remove old messages from your iPhone.

 Note: iPhone-to-iPhone messaging uses the iMessage platform, so there won’t be space issues.

-The issue might be caused due to an iOS bug on the device.
+The issue might be caused by an iOS bug on the device.
 Thankfully, Apple responds quickly to such annoyances by issuing an iOS update.
 All you have to do is update your iOS version to acquire the repairs and enjoy the new features.

 1. Go to SettingsGeneral.